Daniel-KM/Omeka-S-module-IiifServer/README.md

 It is recommended to use the main config of the server, for example  with the directive `<Directory>`.

-To fix Amazon cors issues, see the [aws documentation].
+To fix Amazon issues with cors, see the [aws documentation].

 ### Cache

-When your documents are big (more than 100 to 1000 pages, depending on your server, your network and your public), you may want to cache manifests in order to delivrate them instantly.
+When your documents are big (more than 100 to 1000 pages, depending on your server, your network and your public), you may want to cache manifests in order to deliver them instantly.
 In that case, check the option in the config.

 ### Local access to iiif source